TedSinger/maffei/README.md

 ## A piano in the browser with configurable layout

-Try it at https://fernmyth.net/piano (Chrome or Firefox)
+Try it at https://fernmyth.net/piano (Chrome, Safari, or Firefox)

 ``` shell
 $ elm make src/*.elm --output=main.js